 - ‘Tomato Tree’ sets record with 32,000 tomatoes – The Tomato Tree at The Land pavilion at Epcot has blossomed into a record-setting plant.
 The tree was recognized as an official Guinness World Record Holder, with a one-year harvest of more than 32,000 tomatoes and a total weight of 1,151 pounds.
 Guests can spot the tree during the pavilion’s Living with the Land boat ride.

 - Build your own roller coaster at the DisneyQuest CyberSpace Mountain attraction – Bill Nye the Coaster Guy walks guests through the design process where they choose from three different speeds, three world settings (fire, ice or outer space) and an infinite number of track combinations.
 The roller coaster of your dreams (or nightmares!) can do flips, corkscrews and even wild maneuvers such as a loop that flies off the tracks.
 A digital card tracks guests’ personal coasters and the simulator re-creates it both visually and physically.
-Downtown Disney guests must be 51″ to ride, 407/W-DISNEY for more information.
+Disney Springs guests must be 51″ to ride.
+Guests can call 407-W-DISNEY for more information.

 Merchandise & Dining